Enhancing Long-Term Welfare in Recommender Systems: An Information Revelation Approach: Experiments

-Figure~\ref{fig: creator_ablation} presents the performance comparison between our method and the baselines under different creator simulation models.
-The results clearly show that, regardless of whether the simulation model is LLM-based or heuristic-based, our approach consistently outperforms all baselines.
+Figure~\ref{fig: creator_ablation} reports the performance comparison between our method and the baselines under different creator simulation models.
+The results show that, regardless of whether the simulation model is LLM-based or heuristic-based, our approach consistently outperforms all baselines.
 In contrast, existing recommendation-algorithm-based methods (i.e., P-MMF and FairRec) exhibit inconsistent performance across different creator simulation models.
 For instance, FairRec performs best among baselines under the Mistral-7B, Qwen2.5-7B, and SimuLine simulation models but is outperformed by P-MMF under the CFD model.
 Moreover, Reweight, which influences creator behavior by adjusting their rewards, performs relatively poorly.
 This is because it is designed for a specific creator decision model and thus may fail to generalize well when the decision model changes.

-\textbf{Influence of creators' trust degree.} Although platforms can provide various suggestions to creators, real-world creators differ in their degree of trust toward the platform.
-Highly trusting creators are more likely to follow the platform’s suggestions, whereas those with low trust are less likely to be influenced.
-In addition, in practice, creators’ trust levels may evolve over time according to the number of clicks they receive~\citet{prasad2023content}.

-To evaluate the effectiveness of our method under different levels of creator trust, we conduct experiments where creators’ trust degrees are sampled from distributions with varying expectations.
+\textbf{Influence of creators' trust degree.} When heuristic-based models are used to simulate creators' behavior, we assume that each creator has a degree of trust on the platform.
+In real-world RS, creators naturally differ in their trust.
+Highly trusting creators are more likely to follow platform suggestions, whereas creators with low trust are less susceptible to such influence.
+Moreover, creators' trust may evolve over time as a function of the feedback they receive\cite{prasad2023content}.
+To evaluate the effectiveness of our method under different levels of creator trust, we conduct experiments where creators' initial trust degrees are sampled from distributions with different expectations.
 Specifically, we conduct experiments with $\mu \in \{0.4, 0.6, 0.8\}$ and $\sigma=1.0$.
 Moreover, we assume that creators’ trust degrees change dynamically over time.
 Let $d_i^{t}$ denote creator $i$’s trust degree in round $t$ and $r_i^{t}$ represent the number of clicks received by creator $i$ in round $t$.
 Then, creator $i$’s trust in round $t+1$ is updated as $d_i^{t+1}=d_i^t+\frac{r_i^{t+1} - r_i^{t}}{r_i^{t}}$, if they follow the platform’s suggestion.
 This means that a creator’s trust increases if following the platform’s suggestion yields more clicks, and decreases otherwise.